The Best Connecticut Auto Insurance Companies

 Travelers is another strong provider, and it’s especially worth a closer look if you have a lease or loan on your vehicle.
 It’s one of our top picks to offer GAP coverage, which pays the balance of your lease or loan if your vehicle is totaled in an accident.
 That way, you’re not stuck with your old car payment even after you no longer have the car.

 Travelers also fared well in customer satisfaction surveys.
-It even bested GEICO in Consumer Reports’ survey, earning a 90/100, though it fell a little behind in J.D.
+It earned top marks Consumer Reports’ survey, earning a 90/100, though it fell a little behind in J.D.
 Power’s rankings with a three out of five.
 Overall, it is one of the highest-ranking insurance companies out there, so you shouldn’t have to worry about any complications when you file a claim.

 Our Travelers quote fell in the middle of the pack, but you may be able to secure a lower rate by taking advantage of the company’s 15 discounts — the most offered by any of our top picks.
 You can save for being a homeowner, being continuously insured, or enrolling in the IntelliDrive program.
 There are also special discounts for students and affinity groups.